2ndkauboy/meta-box-boilerplate/README.md

 ### Quickstart ###

 In the `example-plugin` folder you'll find a very simple plugin that uses the boilerplate.
 It uses the boilerplate plugin as a "helper plugin".
-So to give it a try, just copy both folders into your `wp-content/plugin` directory and activate both of them.
+So to give it a try, just copy both folders into your `wp-content/plugin` directory and activate both of them, first the boilderplate, than the example plugin.

 ## Frequently Asked Questions ##